pymc-devs/pytensor/doc/extending/creating_an_op.rst

 ^^^^^^^^^^^^^^^^^^^^

 The function :ref:`verify_grad <validating_grad>`
-verifies the gradient of an :class:`Op` or Pytensor graph.
+verifies the gradient of an :class:`Op` or PyTensor graph.
 It compares the analytic (symbolically computed) gradient and the numeric gradient (computed through the Finite Difference Method).